popeindustries/pwa-workshop/step2/README.md

 # Step 2

  By default, when a web page registers a `ServiceWorker` on first visit, the page will not come under `ServiceWorker` control until after a full refresh (second visit).
-Any cpu/network activity triggered by `ServiceWorker` registration will therefore contend with page loading, negatively impacting the experience for users.
+Any cpu/network activity triggered by `ServiceWorker` registration will therefore contend with page loading, negatively impacting the crucial first visit experience.

  `ServiceWorkers` are rarely *required*, and should be treated as a progressive enhancement, so delay `ServiceWorker` registration until **after** the page has loaded/initialized.